PayString/rfcs/src/spec/payid-easy-checkout.md

 # Appendix

 ## Motivation
-The PayID Easy Checkout Protocol aims to enable a consistent user experience for payers paying for goods or services by standardizing the interaction between merchants/non-profits and customer/donor wallets.
+The PayID Easy Checkout Protocol aims to enable a consistent user experience for senders paying for goods or services by standardizing the interaction between merchants/non-profits and customer/donor wallets.
-Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and payer, specifically the process by which a merchant directs a payer to their digital wallet to complete a payment.
+Given the ability to assign arbitrary metadata to a PayID as defined in [PayID-Discovery][], there is an opportunity to standardize the set of interactions between merchant and sender, specifically the process by which a merchant directs a sender to their digital wallet to complete a payment.
-The intention of this protocol is to enable an improved paying experience by reducing the number of steps a payer must take to complete a transaction.
+The intention of this protocol is to enable an improved paying experience by reducing the number of steps a sender must take to complete a transaction.

 PayID Easy Checkout also limits the engineering effort needed to implement the protocol.
 Clients wishing to adopt this pattern should only need to implement UI-level changes in order to make the flow function